matthewrossi/seapp/app/ShowcaseApp/README.md

   - Android SDK Command-line Tools
   - CMake

-  By going under Tools > SDK Manager, selecting the SDK extensions previously mentioned and applying changes.
+  You can do this going under Tools > SDK Manager, selecting the SDK extensions previously mentioned and applying changes.

 - Create the `app/src/main/jniLibs` folder, open a terminal and execute the following commands to build the `.so` shared library files and move them to the right location.